MichaelRWolf/wendy-ai/notes-from-google-doc.md

 🌱 Next Step

-If you’d like, copy the outline of your current doc (just the headings view) and paste it here.
+If you'd like, copy the outline of your current doc (just the headings view) and paste it here.

-I’ll review and suggest:
+I'll review and suggest:

 whether any categories should merge/split

 where your current structure already covers what we need

-what’s still missing for the “clone core”
+what's still missing for the "clone core"

 Would you like to paste that outline next so I can do a quick structure check?

 ---
 🐬 You said:

 thanks

 - you keep saying 'yet'
 is this next structure something *I* will need to make/do later?

 If so, why not now?